CREAM OF THE CROP

 Training Think Tank 1-on-1 Course

-Matt Torres, one-on-one remote head coach for the Teen Program, played football at Central Michigan University from 2006-2011 and tied in his love of sports with a broadcasting degree, thinking he would be a reporter on ESPN.
+Matt Torres, a one-on-one remote head coach has helped several athletes reach their goals of making it to the CrossFit Games (eight to be exact, and counting…).
+Amongst the list of his athletes that made it to the CF Games are Jason Carroll (12th in the 2019 CF Open), Dallin Pepper (2018 Fittest Teen 16-17), and Tudor Magda (2018 Fittest Teen 14-15).
+Matt played football at Central Michigan University from 2006-2011 and tied in his love of sports with a broadcasting degree, thinking he would be a reporter on ESPN.
 However, Matt decided to change his path and took his passion straight to CrossFit, and is now paving the road to success for teen athletes.

 Outside of remote coaching, he is also the owner of North Naples CrossFit in Naples, Florida, established in 2013.
 Matt says it’s amazing to him to see ordinary people doing extraordinary things.